-Although we recognise the operational climate-related risks depicted in Figure 6 (Page 12-16), their materiality and impact are considered minor compared to those influencing our portfolios that we manage on behalf of our clients.
-This is the primary business activity of Guinness Global Investors and the focus of attention for this report.
-The following pages discuss the impacts of climate-related risks and opportunities on the investment process of our strategies.
+Although we recognise the operational climate-related risks depicted in Figure 6 (Page 12-16), our primary focus is on the risks and opportunities affecting the portfolios we manage on behalf of our clients.
+Since investment management is our core business activity, the following pages discuss the impacts of climate-related risks and opportunities on the investment process of our strategies.